alphagov/government-service-design-manual/service-manual/technology/architecture.md

 To achieve this:

 * new user services must take the opportunity to reduce dependency on legacy systems, and new programmes should where possible avoid nugatory expenditure on integrating with such systems
-* the volume of such systems, their cost of support and business criticality should continually decrease – i.e. they exist to fulfil a current specific need, but should not be the focus of further investment
+* the volume of such systems, their cost of support and business criticality should continually decrease, ie they exist to fulfil a current specific need, but should not be the focus of further investment
 * departments should baseline and plan to migrate/mitigate existing systems (triage the ‘old and broke’, ‘old and works’ and ‘defunct’), ensuring value is released:
 	* badly engineered systems should be contained
 	* the working legacy should be modernised to reduce costs and risks and wrapped where appropriate to provide open interfaces and interoperability with platforms